ergest/sql_patterns/Book/chap0.md

 If you use (or plan to use) tools like `dbt` or `sqlmesh` professionally this book is for you.

 ## What you'll learn in this book
 I'm a huge fan of project-based learning.
 You can learn anything if you can come up with an interesting project that uses what you're learning.
 I used such a project when I taught myself data science.

-That's why for this book I wanted to come up with an interesting and useful data project to organize it around.
-I explain each pattern as I walk you through the project.
+That's why for this book I came up with an interesting and useful data project to organize it around.

 This will ensure that you learn the material better and remember it the next time you need to apply it.